XingyuZhang2018/Explore-transformer-network/README.md

 And the following are some ready-to-use code or tools:

+- [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech): an open-source toolkit on PaddlePaddle platform for a variety of critical tasks in speech and audio, with the state-of-art and influential models.
 - [Parakeet入门](https://aistudio.baidu.com/aistudio/projectdetail/639029)：使用WaveFlow和Transformer TTS训练语音合成模型
 - [SoftVC VITS Singing Voice Conversion](https://github.com/svc-develop-team/so-vits-svc), The singing voice conversion model uses SoftVC content encoder to extract source audio speech features.
 - [Jukebox](https://openai.com/research/jukebox), a neural net that generates music, including rudimentary singing, as raw audio in a variety of genres and artist styles.